KayakerS6/PassPY/README.md

 # PassPY
-PassPY is an open source, python based password manager, developed by @kayakerS6 (Irukandji), and @Morgandril
+PassPY is an open source, CLI python based password manager, developed by @kayakerS6 (Irukandji), and @Morgandri1 (Morgandril#0666)